oolyvi/oolyvi/README.md

 Hey there, I am using GitHub ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)
 ============================================================================================================================

 The Android developer who's always eager to learn and improve.
 My codes is like a captivating novel by Dostoyevsky, once you start, you'll find it hard to stop.
 It's a mix of both sadness and happiness, once you experience it, you'll want to come back for more.
-Let's embark on a coding journey that adds happiness to our apps and lives.
+Don't worry too much about what I wrote above, I'm not even explaining what I wrote, just try to code our lives and the world.

 ### Skills